lughjw/lughjw.github.io/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Deploying to github pages
-Use `ng deploy` to deploy it to the gh-pages branch.